0atman/noboilerplate/scripts/41-humanmade.md

 > The art is never the art.
 > The art is the thing that happens inside you when you make it and the feeling in the heart of the beholder.

-- I LIKE writing my bad poetry, and I LIKE reading your great poetry and hearing how your life influenced it
+- I LIKE writing my bad poetry, and I LIKE reading your great poetry and hearing how your life influenced it,
-- I LIKE making my mediocre music, and I LIKE listening to your great music, and figuring how to imitate it and make my own cover versions
+- I LIKE making my mediocre music, and I LIKE listening to your great music, and figuring how to imitate it and make my own cover versions,
 - I didn't used like how my voice sounds on a recording, but with practice, and copying others, I do now!

 ---